4d/docs/docs/REST/gettingStarted.md

 }
 ```

-The 4D [REST API](REST_requests.md) provides various commands to interact with the 4D database.
+The 4D [REST API](REST_requests.md) provides various commands to interact with the 4D applications.